manifold-systems/manifold/manifold-deps-parent/manifold-sql/readme.md

 Using metadata acquired directly from a JDBC connection guarantees the schema entities, SQL queries, and commands you use are 100% type-safe and compatible with your database.
 Additionally, it allows Manifold SQL to target a much wider range of database products.

+## Full documentation on the way. . .

 ## Coming _**real**_ soon. . .